Is Distilled Water A Hypotonic Solution

 One of the main advantages of distilled water is its high degree of purity.
 Distillation removes all contaminants and minerals from the water, meaning it contains no impurities that can cause discoloration or odor.
 This makes it an ideal choice for use in medical and laboratory settings where contamination must be prevented.

-See also How You Make Distilled Water
+See also How Much Is Distilled Water

 Distilled water also has a low mineral content, which makes it ideal for use in many industrial processes such as boiler systems and cooling towers.
 In such systems, undistilled or mineral-rich waters can cause buildup and corrosion over time due to their high mineral content.
 As distilled water does not contain any minerals, this risk is eliminated.